-Singapore.
-His achievements and insights have been evaluated highly.
-The Company believes that he will play a full role as an Outside Director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Mr. Lim satisfies the Independence Criteria for Outside Directors established by the Company.
-He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is</reason> would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.
+Laura \square Ms. Unger concurrently serves as <reason appointment="" as="" for="" outside<="" th=""></reason>

+Simone Independent Director of CIT Group Director>

+Unger Inc., Independent Director of Navient Ms. Unger has held a number of

+Corporation and Independent Director significant positions including

+of Nomura Securities International, Commissioner and Acting Chairman of

+Inc., etc. the U.S. Securities and Exchange

+Commission.
+She is well versed in

+financial laws and regulations.
+Her

+achievements and insights have been

+evaluated highly.
+The Company believes

+that she will play a full role as an Outside

+Director in determining important

+managerial matters and overseeing the

+business execution of the Company.

+<reason as="" designation="" for="" independent<="" td=""></reason>

+Director>

+Ms. Unger satisfies the Independence

+Criteria for Outside Directors established

+by the Company.
+She is not considered to

+be in any situation where the degree of

+independence required by the Exchanges

+would be called in doubt, and hence she is

+unlikely to have conflicts of interest with

+general investors, and has been designated

+as an Independent Director.